econnet/econ/plan.rst

 As is common with measuring, as hard as one tries, there will always be an error.
 Accordingly there will never be perfect fairness.

-.. admonition:: Fairness Control

-    Every company needs to have a **fairness control system** in place.
-    This means opening up information about resource distribution.
-    Without such system, one must not work for the company, but compete with it.

 The sum of everybody demanding fairness in their local contexts (`microeconomy`_), produces more equality, also globally (`macroeconomy`_), e.g. in a country.